MadTiger2409/MadTiger2409/README.md

 ## Hi, I'm Michael :hand:

 I'm software test automation engineer, working mostly with C#/.NET.
-In my free time I like to think about problems that I can solve using my skills and knowledge.
+In my free time I like to think about problems and how I can solve them using my skills and knowledge :book:

 My goal is to provide people with free tools that will help them solve everyday problems, while expanding my own knowledge of various fields.